In this page

-We publish different statistics for higher rates transactions, including the total revenue raised and the number of refunds made each month.
-At a local area level, we publish the annual percentage of residential transactions for which the higher rates applies.
+We publish a range of statistics for higher rates transactions, including the total revenue raised and the number of refunds made each month.
+At a local area level, we publish the annual percentage of residential transactions for which the higher rates apply.

 Using higher rates of LTT data accurately

-The higher rates of LTT often applies when the taxpayer is buying a property that is not to be their main residence.
-These data are sometimes used to comment on and highlight differences in second home ownership across Wales.
+As explained above there are different reasons as to why higher rates of LTT are applied.
+These data are sometimes misinterpreted, when used to comment on and highlight differences in second home ownership across Wales.
 Why may this not be appropriate?

-First, there’s not a common understanding of a second home and different definitions are often relevant in different circumstances.
-We can broadly look at 2 scenarios:
+Firstly, there’s not a single accepted definition of a second home, and different definitions are often relevant in different circumstances.
+We can broadly consider 2 scenarios:

-- a wider definition applies and may include any property that is not lived in by the owner as their main residence.
-However, it may be lived in by others, such as private renters, or other family members
+- a wider definition applies and may include any property not lived in by the owner as their main residence.
+But it may be lived in by others, such as private renters, or other family members

 - a narrower definition of properties used only by the owner for only part of the year